 Pipe & Hose

-1 In ye olden times, all RV manufacturers would use black iron (steel) or copper tubing to plumb the LP manifold system.
+Most RV manufacturers use black iron (steel) or copper tubing to plumb the LP manifold system.

-Today, all-metal manifolds are becoming rare.
-Thermoplastic hoses are becoming the new standard.
+Today, thermoplastic hoses are becoming the new standard.
 These hoses connect using conventional brass fittings or patented low-pressure quick-disconnects.

 Plumbing an LP system is not like plumbing for water.
 Special pipe dope is required for brass connections.
 Double flares are required at all copper connections.
 There are dozens of requirements for maximum unsupported span, accessibility of shut-off valves, etc.

 Your RV may have individual shut-off valves for your appliances or not.
 If your RV does have shut-off valves, they are required to be accessible for use and service.

 2 You’ll normally find brass fittings in your manifold.

 The medium- and high-pressure sides of your distribution system will typically use conventional brass fittings (elbows, tees, etc.) with NPT threads.
 Special pipe dope or tape is required for use with propane gas distribution systems – you can’t just use white Teflon tape!

 The low-pressure sides of your distribution system (downstream of the second stage of the regulator) may use conventional brass fittings or patented low-pressure quick-disconnects.

 Michael Huff, a full-timer, wrote an in-depth article about basic RV propane safety.
 You can find it here.